About

 International conservation and targets

-Recognition and reporting of ICCAs affects progress towards internationally adopted conservation goals, such the upcoming targets under the Global Biodiversity Framework and the Sustainable Development Goals.
+Recognition and reporting of ICCAs — territories of life is relevant to internationally adopted conservation goals, including the Kunming-Montreal Global Biodiversity Framework and the 2030 Agenda for Sustainable Developments and its Sustainable Development Goals.

 Tracking progress towards international conservation targets

-The Protected Planet Initiative has tracked progress towards Aichi Target 11, which expired in 2020.
-After 2020, it will continue to be used to track progress towards area-based conservation targets.
-ICCAs that are submitted to the Protected Planet Initiative as protected areas or OECMs are included in assessments of progress towards targets.
+From 2011 – 2020, the Protected Planet Initiative tracked progress towards Aichi Target 11, the previous area-based conservation target set out under the Convention on Biological Diversity.
+Following the adoption of the Kunming-Montreal Global Biodiversity Framework, Protected Planet now tracks progress towards Target 3.
+ICCAs that are submitted to the Protected Planet Initiative as protected areas or OECMs are included in assessments of progress towards the target.

-The need for recognition of ICCAs and their custodians
+The need for recognition of ICCAs—territories of life and their custodians

-Indigenous peoples and local communities have been conserving biodiversity for millennia, but recognition of their efforts by the international community lags far behind that of formally designated protected areas.
+Indigenous Peoples and local communities have been conserving biodiversity for millennia, but recognition of their efforts by the international community lags far behind that of formally designated protected areas.
 As global biodiversity continues to decline, ICCAs provide some of the most important safe havens for species and ecosystems.
-Governments have agreed on biodiversity targets to address this decline, and ICCAs have an important role to play in achieving these targets.
-In order to do so, they require appropriate recognition and support from their national governments and the wider world.
+Governments have agreed on biodiversity targets to address this decline, and ICCAs have an important role to play in the achievement of these targets.
+In order to do so, they require appropriate recognition and support from national governments and the wider world.

 The ICCA Registry and Protected Planet are mentioned in several decisions of the CBD Conference of the Parties (CBD COP).